-With summer holidays upon us, I escaped the hustle of the city for a short trip to the Margaret River region, in the south west of Western Australia.
-I brought along the newly released instax SQ1 instant film camera for my time away.
+I recently escaped the hustle of the city for a short trip to the Margaret River region, in the south west of Western Australia, bringing along the newly released instax SQ1 instant film camera for my time away.
 Margaret River is known for its beautiful beaches, world class wineries and impressive landscapes.
 There are plenty of things to do, see and experience in the area.

 Bringing the instax SQ1 along with my usual Fujifilm X-T10 camera kit was a nice change to my travel kit.
 Having an instant camera with me during my travels to capture casual moments in time was a great feeling.
 It allowed me to be in the moment and not worry too much about shooting & re-shooting.
 The square format is also not something I'm use to photographing in so it was a fun challenge composing my images.

 Being a WA local, I've been to Margaret River many times over the years.
 Each time I visit I would end up at a few familiar places while also checking out a handful of new places.
 Here are some of the highlights & must sees if you're visiting the region.

 There are over a hundred wineries in the Margaret River region, so if you're into your wine then you're bound to find something you like.
 For this trip, I went back to an old favourite - Howard Park & MadFish wines.
 I also tried the wines from Vasse Felix, another well-known winery in the region.
 Not only did they have some lovely wines, their restaurant is a 1 hatted restaurant.
 We had the pleasure of enjoying their 5 course tasting menu.
 It's definitely somewhere I would recommend for a special occasion or if you're feeling like a treat for your tastebuds.